deanbot/ps-gametime/ABOUT.md

 - **Quests**
   - Quests are concrete, repeatable, tasks that push you forward towards reaching your goals.
   - Quests can be logged by completion or by time spent.
-    - A **standard** quest will reward the points specified by the job's value when completed.
+    - A **standard** quest will reward the points specified by the job's rewards when completed.
-    - A **timed** quest will reward the points specified by the job's rate (i.e. .5 points per hour) multiplied by the duration of time spent (i.e. 1.5 hours).
+    - A **timed** quest will reward the points specified by the job's rate (i.e. .5 points per hour) and the amount of time spent (i.e. 1.5 hours).
 In other words, the longer you do the job the more points you get.
 - **Daily Jobs**
   - Daily jobs are positive habits, self care, or maintenance tasks which help you be the person who will reach your goals.
-  - A daily job will reward the points specified by the job's value when completed.
+  - A daily job will reward the points specifiedfor the job when completed.
 - **Rare Jobs**
   - Rare jobs are difficult tasks or milestones that deserve celebration.
-  - A rare job will reward the points specified by the job's value when completed, and then the job will be removed.
+  - A rare job will reward the points specified for the job completed, and then the job will be removed.

 ### Choose a Focus Goal